-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 Cloudflare Workers excels as a performant serverless functions platform.
 This makes it a great fit for handling form submissions from your front-end applications, particularly when you need to send those submissions to an external API or database.

-In this tutorial, we'll use Workers and Airtable to persist form submissions from a front-end user interface.
+In this tutorial, you will use Workers and Airtable to persist form submissions from a front-end user interface.
 Airtable is a great, free-to-use spreadsheet solution that has an approachable API for developers.
-Workers will handle incoming form submissions, and use Airtable's REST API to asynchronously persist the data in an Airtable "base" (Airtable's term for a spreadsheet) for later reference.
+Workers will handle incoming form submissions and use Airtable’s REST API to asynchronously persist the data in an Airtable base (Airtable’s term for a spreadsheet) for later reference.

-The source for this project can be found on GitHub—note that this codebase includes both a front-end component (built with React and Tailwind CSS), as well as a serverless function for handling the interaction with Airtable.
+The source for this project can be found on GitHub.
+Note that this codebase includes both a front-end component (built with React and Tailwind CSS) and a serverless function for handling the interaction with Airtable.

 The front-end portion of this site does not require any specific React experience.
-It uses a basic HTML5 form, showing that you can use Workers to handle any kind of form, whether entirely in HTML, or client-side, JS-heavy forms, such as with React or other front-end frameworks.
+It uses a basic HTML5 form, showing that you can use Workers to handle any kind of form, whether entirely in HTML, or client-side, JavaScript-heavy forms, such as with React or other front-end frameworks.

 Create a form